Office of the Registrar

 • Completion of a minimum of 30 semester hours of 600-level or 700-level academic coursework in which the master’s degree candidate has earned a minimum cumulative Regis University grade point average of 3.000.

-• All master’s degree students must complete all degree requirements within six years (72 months) from the date of the signature on the Degree Plan.
+• All master’s degree students must complete all degree requirements within four years (48 months).
 Some Regis University degree programs may have more restrictive time limits on degree completion.

 • All master’s degree students are required to complete a minimum of 80% of the total semester hours required for a master’s degree (600-level or 700-level coursework) at Regis University.